mujx/hakatime/README.md

 ## Demo

-There is demo instance with fake data [here](https://hakatime-demo.mtx-dev.xyz).
+There is an instance [here](https://hakatime.mtx-dev.xyz) that you can use to send data or browse around.

-Use `demo` as username and `demodemo` as password to login.
+Use `demo` as username and `demodemo` as password or create your own user to login.
 You can create an API token and try sending your data.

 ## Client setup